What you will learn

 Review the weather application

-To help illustrate the most common features of Java EE 8, you will build a web application called "Weather App".
+To help illustrate the most common features of Jakarta EE 8, you will build a web application called "Weather App".
 The application allows users to see weather information in the largest cities per country.

 A user can switch country by clicking on one of the flags in the menu.